aMarkusa/RF-controller/README.md

 <img src="https://user-images.githubusercontent.com/83133831/192849107-02060bf8-b10f-4f93-b036-a338e187cc33.jpg" width="225" height="300">

 ## Description
 This was apart of a project course during my freshman year.
 My teams project was a RC-car, and my area of responsibility was the controller.
 The controller had include a joystick and programmable buttons.
-Furthermore, it had to display the speed of the car, be handheld, and battery-powered.
+Furthermore, it had to display the speed of the car, be handheld, and battery-powered. <br />

-### Power
 The controller is powered by a 7.4 Li-Po battery.
 The voltage is regulated by a LM2940T low-dropout regulator to 5V.
 This 5V powers the microcontroller and the display.
 The voltage is further regulated to 3.3V for the radio module by a LD33CV-regulator.

 ### Controls